Calallen, Corpus Christi, Texas: History

 In 1900 the St. Louis, Brownsville and Mexico Railway, which was building southward to the Rio Grande Valley, decided to bypass the pioneer community of Nuecestown and run its tracks a few miles away.
 Allen donated right-of-way to the railroad; in return, the railroad built a water stop and depot on Allen’s property.
 Allen then divided some of his ranch land along the nearby Nueces River into lots and put it on the market.
 Soon a community formed along the railroad.

 The railroad initially named the stop Calvin.
 However, when it was discovered that another town in Texas had secured that name, residents settled on Calallen, combining Allen’s nickname and surname.
 The community received a post office in 1908 with Ira D. Magee as the first postmaster.
 Meanwhile, Nuecestown slowly dissipated.

 The main part of Calallen grew around the west side of the railroad tracks, and included a bank, lumber yard, pharmacy, funeral home, meat market and numerous general mercantile stores.
 Two passenger trains stopped at Calallen each day in addition to regular freight traffic.
 In 1914 the town had 150 residents and nine businesses.
 Its population fell to twenty-five by 1925 but reached 100 in 1939.

 Calallen had Baptist, Catholic and Methodist churches and a large two-story hotel on its main street.
 Its top employer was the Corpus Christi Water Plant, one of the first large non-agricultural employers in the area.

 Others businesses continued to move into the town and its peripheral area.
 Among these were the C. E. Coleman vegetable packing sheds, which sat along the railroad tracks, the Calallen Gin, and the Ault Apiary, where bees were raised.
 Familiar names in the community included Allen, Atkinson, Ault, Bickham, Harney, Hearn, Hunter, Magee, McKinzie and Noakes.

 After World War II Calallen's role in local industry diminished.
 The post office was discontinued sometime after 1960.
 Calallen was never legally incorporated, and by 1966 it was annexed by the City of Corpus Christi.

 The original community name survives in the Calallen Independent School District, Calallen Dam and numerous businesses.

 Transportation

-Corpus Christi is home to a major intersection point between Interstate 37 and U.S. Highway 77.
+Corpus Christi is home to a major intersection point between Interstate 37 and U.S. Route 77.
 Southbound Interstate 37 leads approximately 15 mi into downtown Corpus Christi, while southbound U.S. Highway 77 leads 28 mi to Kingsville, and eventually, 148 mi south to Brownsville, in the Rio Grande Valley.
 U.S. Highway 77 is one of the two U.S. highways, along with U.S. Highway 281 in Three Rivers, that provides direct access to the Rio Grande Valley from Interstate 37.
 Many northbound U.S. Highway 77 vehicles seeking the main city body would've turned eastward at Texas State Highway 44 in Robstown, as this is a shorter and faster route compared to turning eastward at Interstate 37.
 Northbound U.S. Highway 77 vehicles seeking Padre Island and Corpus Christi's southeast suburbs would also rather take FM 665 eastward at Driscoll.